tomlqc/about-quantum/source/online/online.rst

   The QuTech Academy also offers online courses on `edX <https://www.edx.org/school/delftx>`_ about hardware, architecture and algorithms.

+  More videos are available in *The School of Quantum* on `QuTube <https://www.qutube.nl>`_: many short videos, also about advanced topics.

   QuTech was `founded in 2014 <https://qutech.nl/about-us/our-organisation/>`_
   as a collaboration between Delft University of Technology (TU Delft) and the Netherlands Organisation for Applied Scientific Research (TNO).